kavia-common/library-manager-47836-47845/library_frontend/README.md

 npm run build
 npm run preview
 ```
+Preview/Dev serves on `0.0.0.0:3000` to support remote previews.

 ## Notes
 - No backend calls are made; any provided URLs are ignored unless you wire them in future.